AgonConsole8/agon-docs/docs/vdp/VDU-Commands.md

 Enabling scroll protection therefore allows you to print a character to the bottom right-most character position on the screen without causing the screen to scroll.

+### `VDU 23, 23, n`: Set line thickness §§§

+This command sets the line thickness for the various line drawing commands.
+The line thickness is set to `n` pixels.
+The default line thickness is 1 pixel.

+This command was added to Agon Console8 VDP 2.6.0.
+Prior to that version, the line thickness was always 1 pixel.
+PLOT commands that draw filled shapes are not affected by the line thickness.
+Line plot commands that omit the first or last point may produce unexpected results when the line thickness is greater than 1.

 ### `VDU 23, 27, <command>, [<arguments>]`: Bitmap and sprite commands